Lillian Moller Gilbreth: Career

-For more than forty years, Gilbreth's career combined psychology with the study of scientific management and engineering.
+For just under 50 years, Gilbreth's career combined psychology with the study of scientific management and engineering.
 She also included her perspectives as a wife and mother in her research, writing, and consulting work.
 Gilbreth became a pioneer in what is now known as industrial and organizational psychology.
 She helped industrial engineers recognize the importance of the psychological dimensions of work.
 In addition, she became the first American engineer ever to create a synthesis of psychology and scientific management.
 (Gilbreth introduced the concept of using psychology to study management at the Dartmouth College Conference on Scientific Management in 1911).

 In addition to jointly running Gilbreth, Incorporated, their business and engineering consulting firm, Lillian and Frank wrote numerous publications as sole authors, as well as co-authoring multiple books and more than fifty papers on a variety of scientific topics.
 However, in their joint publications, Lillian was not always named as a co-author, possibly due to publishers' concerns about naming a female writer.
 Although her credentials included a doctorate in psychology, she was less frequently credited in their joint publications than her husband, who did not attend college.

 The Gilbreths were certain that the revolutionary ideas of Frederick Winslow Taylor would be neither easy to implement nor sufficient; their implementation would require hard work by engineers and psychologists to make them successful.
 The Gilbreths also believed that scientific management as formulated by Taylor fell short when it came to managing the human element on the shop floor.
 The Gilbreths helped formulate a constructive critique of Taylorism; this critique had the support of other successful managers.

+In 1934, Gilbreth organized the energy-saving kitchen, along with the nursery and the clothery for America's Little House.
+Designed by architect, Roger Bullard, it was a project from Better Homes in America for a two-story suburban type home to be situated in New York City on Park Avenue and 39th Street, amongst all the skyscrapers.

-After Frank's passing and the mourning period, Lillian found that the homages to her husband were not a sign of her own taking, when three of her biggest clients didn't renew or cancelled contracts.
+After Frank's passing and the mourning period, Lillian found that the homages to her husband were not a sign of her own taking, when three of her biggest clients did not renew or cancelled contracts.
 Close associates offered her employment in their firms, but she wanted to keep Frank's business afloat.